col-tasas/2025-accelerated-admm/README.md

 ## Running Experiments

-The main numerical experiments presented in the paper can be reproduced using the following Jupyter notebooks:
+The main numerical experiments presented in the paper can be reproduced in the ``src`` directory using the notebooks:

 - ``convergence_rates.ipynb``: Reproduces Figure 1, Figure 3, and Figure 4.

 - ``parameter_grid_search.ipynb``: Reproduces Figure 2.

-- ``lasso_test.ipynb``: Reproduces Figure 5.
+- ``lasso_regression.ipynb``: Reproduces Figure 5.

 ## Contact